 - The AI reasons through the logic: It identifies the need for SUMIFS (multiple criteria) with a date range condition using TODAY().

-=SUMIFS(B:B, A:A, ">="&TODAY()-30, C:C, "Confirmed") but a line-by-line explanation of what each argument does.
+=SUMIFS(B:B, A:A, ">="&TODAY()-30, C:C, "Confirmed") with a line-by-line explanation of each argument.

 3. Beyond Simple Formulas: Real-World Scenarios